-- Then you can sit back, make payments on your trip (if you book a package), look at Table Service restaurants you want to dine at and wait for the 180th day from your check-in date.
+- Then you can sit back, make payments on your trip (if you book a package), look at Table Service restaurants you want to dine at and wait for the 180th day from your checkin date.
+Here are a couple links you may want to look at, too.
+The first one is the Top Ranked Table Service Restaurants.
+It is a list of the most popular table service restaurants that members from All Access Disney Group voted as their must-dine-at restaurants.
+The next link is the Top DDP 1 Table Service Entitlement.
+It is a list of the most popular table service restaurants that members from All Access Disney Group voted as their favorite restaurants that only require 1 Disney Dining Plan Table Service Entitlement per person to dine at.
 Be sure to have a plan ready for 6am EST on your 180th day.
 On the 180th day, you can book all of your dining reservations (180 +10 days if staying in a Disney hotel).
 Click here for 7 Tips For Successful Dining Reservations.

 Final thoughts, if you are a US military veteran and/or active duty, Disney has discounted rooms and tickets at really good rates.
 Plus, look at Shades of Green, which is on WDW property as an option for your stay.
 It could save you money.

 AllAccessDisney.com has everything you need to know to plan your vacation, but I highly recommend you go to Walt Disney World's site and price out packages.
 Play around with different options.
-You're not held to anything until you are putting your credit card information into the system to pay.
-That's when you stop unless that's the package you want to book.
+You are not held to anything until you are putting your credit card information into the system to pay.
+That is when you stop unless that is the package you want to book.
 Disney will take your choices all the way to the end showing you the cost with taxes.
-Just don't put your credit card info in unless you are sure that's the package you want.
-You can always upgrade with Disney, but you can't downgrade.
-(Certain exceptions apply, packages versus individual purchases, etc.)
+Just do not put your credit card info in unless you are sure that is the package you want.
+You can always upgrade with Disney, but you cannot downgrade.
+(Certain exceptions apply.)